BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 fst_results$Fsts
 fst_results$Pvalues
 ```
-Are the results statistically significant?
+QUESTION: Are the Fst results statistically significant?
 What genetic processes could have made that these populations are different from each other?